College of Architecture, Art and Construction

 According to Hambright-Belue, the program will offer mentors experiences to help them grow their mentoring skills and better understand a new generation of architecture students who will be shaping the profession in the coming years.
 The program is interested in mentors who have the time to commit to monthly meetings with their mentees on various topics such as portfolios, interviewing, career planning, professionalism and much more.
 The first round of mentorships are set to start in the 2024 Fall semester and last through the Spring semester.

-While the program is set to start in the 2024 Fall semester, the School of Architecture is looking for alumni, licensed architects and architecture firms interested in becoming mentors for first and second-year students.
+While the program is set to start in the 2024 Fall semester, the School of Architecture is looking for alumni, licensed architects, landscape architects and firms interested in becoming mentors for first and second-year students.
 If you or your firm are interested in becoming a mentor sign up to join TigerLink.
 TigerLink will be the platform where notices, reminders and other resources for mentors are housed.
 For firms or interested licensed architects who are not alumni of the University, they will need to indicate their connection to Clemson during their registration on the TigerLink platform.

 Want to Discuss?